-Taking this into consideration, caregivers can work on parent-child interactions rather than focus on eliminating challenging behavior or trying to change your child.
+Taking this into consideration, caregivers who are parenting a child with ODD can work on parent-child interactions rather than focus on eliminating challenging behavior or trying to change your child.

 Taking control of your own reactions to your emotions and modeling this for your child will help improve parent-child interactions by setting a calm, productive, and positive tone oriented to better communication and mutual understanding.

 Bias Resulting in Differing Rates of ODD Diagnosis

 Bowler points out in the 2022 publication for teachers that rates of ODD vary widely across regions.
 The reader is encouraged to consider bias, especially as a teacher.